 One of the books that Richard Wilbur wrote for children is Pig in the Spigot, which any lover of words should enjoy, whether you are a child or not.
 I can see reading it with a child who is well on the way to reading, but when I was homeschooling I often would introduce material “too early,” and that can work, too.
 If used with a notepad and pencil, I bet I could make this book serve as reading/phonics lessons for at least a week.

 One of my favorite elementary school assignments was when the teacher would write a word on the blackboard, and tell us students to make as many more words as we could, using those letters.
 I always won this contest!
-Wilbur’s exercise is more stringent, but that only gives him the chance to shows his poet’s skill in imagining the logical ramifications should the words within words become literal.
+Wilbur’s exercise is more stringent, but that only gives him the chance to show his poet’s skill in imagining the logical ramifications should the words within words become literal.

 The illustrator must have had fun coming up with the sometimes-wacky pictures to go with the stories that one can create with this kind of activity.
 Here are a few of the examples of fun verses that often carry some even deeper implications.